Arksine/moonraker/docs/api_changes.md

 ##
 This document keeps a record of all changes to Moonraker's web APIs.

+### February 20th 2023
+- The following new endpoints are available when at least one `[sensor]` section has been configured:
+  - `GET /server/sensors/list`
+  - `GET /server/sensors/sensor`
+  - `GET /server/sensors/measurements`

+  See [web_api.md](web_api.md) for details on these new endpoints.
+- A `sensors:sensor_update` notification has been added.
+When at least one monitored sensor is reporting a changed value Moonraker will broadcast this notification.

+  See [web_api.md](web_api.md) for details on this new notification.

 ### February 17 2023
 - Moonraker API Version 1.2.1
 - An error in the return value for some file manager endpoints has